UAZ-452: Overview

-The model's predecessor, the UAZ-450 (produced between 1958 and 1966), was based on the chassis and engine of the four-wheel drive light truck GAZ-69, and was the first "forward control" vehicle of this type to be built in Russia or anywhere else in the Soviet Union.
+The original UAZ-450 (produced between 1958 and 1966), was based on the chassis and engine of the four-wheel drive light truck GAZ-69, and was the first "forward control" vehicle of this type to be built in Russia or anywhere else in the Soviet Union.
 The UAZ-450 was lightly revised and simplified, resulting in the UAZ-452.
 Because of the external similarities to a loaf of bread, the van became known as Буханка (bukhanka, or 'loaf' in Russian).
 The ambulance version was nicknamed Таблетка (tabletka, a pill).
 The van is produced in several modifications, with the main difference being the body type (e.g. UAZ-3741 van (known as bukhanka), or the UAZ-3303 pickup truck, which is known as golovastik, tadpole).

 The body of the van is normally equipped with two front doors, a single-wing door on the right side and a double-wing door at the rear, although the exact configuration can vary depending on the specific modification.
 Notable in the van are the fuel ports on the left and the right side of the van, leading to two separate fuel tanks.

 The engine, placed between the driver and the passenger seats, was the same 75 hp-metric 2,445 cc UMZ-452MI inline-four as the UAZ-469, and was able to run on gasoline of as low as 72 octane (76 was preferred).